zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-sprint-boot-rest-api-service.md

         This annotation makes an API documentation endpoint visible within the Spring context.
 2. Update your service configuration file to include Zowe API Mediation Layer specific settings.
-3. Externalize the API Layer site-specific configuration settings.
+3. Externalize the API ML site-specific configuration settings.
 4. Test your changes.

 ## Add Zowe API enablers to your service